Santroller/Santroller/wiring_guides/leds5.md

 sort: 9
 ---

-# Adding WS2812 RGB LEDs to controllers (Untested)
+# Adding WS2812 RGB LEDs to controllers

 You can add LEDs that will light up when a button or analogue input is pressed.
 For people playing YARG, you can also make the frets light up based on in-game events such as Star Power.